 Next, zoning laws should be considered.
 Since you are running an official business, the building will have to be located in a commercial area, outside of a residential district.
 Some states and counties have even further stipulations such as minimum distance from schools, libraries, etc. Once you have a strong understanding of the zoning laws where you plan to run your dispensary, you can begin to look into acquiring a storefront or begin building one yourself.

 As marijuana becomes more accessible, more studies are being released that showcase the pros and cons of different strains and products that marijuana has to offer.
 It is important to research and understand the effects of the two types of strains, Indica and Sativa.
-You should also know what THC and CBD are, and how they are used in medical treatments.
-If you are focused on providing medicine to medical marijuana users, you should have a good idea what it is used to treat, and the various forms of marijuana-based medicine that are used for each.
-Understanding the product you are selling is paramount when you are trying to establish your business, especially since you will be selling a medical product to patients.
+You should also know what THC and CBD are, and how they are used.
+If you are focused on providing marijuana to medical consumers, you should have a good idea what it could be used for, and the various forms of marijuana-based product that exist.
+Understanding the product you are selling is paramount when you are trying to establish your business, especially since you will be selling a medical product to consumers.

 Once you have a strong understanding of the products you will be selling, you can begin to do market research.
 This step includes an examination of the demographics and demand for your product in your immediate area, to determine whether or not there is a strong enough demand for your business.
 Market research is comprised of 3 main categories: Risk analysis, market trends, and customer information.

 Risk analysis is an in-depth consideration of the potential risks of your business, by evaluating possible costs and benefits of different situations.
 Questions you should ask in this stage are: What can go wrong?
 How likely is that scenario?
 What are the consequences?

 Market trends are an important detail to consider so that you can accurately decide on ideal products, pricing, stock quantities, and so on.